milestonesys/mipsdk-samples-protocol/WebRTC_JavaScript/README.md

    To get `frameDate` (the date and time for the current frame), the `rtpTimestamp` value is added to `frameStartTime`.
 3. The function is registered again to be called next time a frame has been received.

-To register the callback function, the sample uses `requestVideoFrameCallback()` (currently a W3C Draft Community Group Report) for most browsers, and `requestAnimationFrame()` for FireFox:
+To register the callback function, the sample uses `requestVideoFrameCallback()` (currently a W3C Draft Community Group Report) for most browsers, and `requestAnimationFrame()` for FireFox:<!-- requestVideoFrameCallback supported in Firefox since version 132, see https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestVideoFrameCallback -->

 - The `requestVideoFrameCallback()` method registers a callback to run when a new video frame has been received.
 See [HTMLVideoElement.requestVideoFrameCallback()][video-rvfc].
 - The `requestAnimationFrame()` method tells the browser to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
 See [Window: requestAnimationFrame() method][mdn-raf].